kevinrinz/kevinrinz.github.io/index.md

 ## Home

-Kevin Rinz is a labor economist in the Center for Economic Studies at the U.S. Census Bureau.
-From 2021--2022, he served as a senior economist for labor with President Biden's Council of Economic Advisers, and from 2022--2023 he was a visiting scholar with the Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
-He previously served as a staff economist for labor with President Obama's Council of Economic Advisers.
+Kevin Rinz is a Senior Fellow and Research Advisor at the Washington Center for Equitable Growth.
+Prior to joining Equitable Growth, he held research roles as an economist at the U.S. Census Bureau and as a visiting scholar with the Opportunity and Inclusive Growth Institute at the Federal Reserve Bank of Minneapolis.
+He also twice served in policy roles at the White House Council of Economic Advisers, first as a staff economist in 2013–2014 and then as a senior economist in 2021–2022.
+His research focuses on how policy can help people succeed in the labor market, and his work has appeared in journals including *The Review of Economics and Statistics*, *Journal of Human Resources*, *Journal of Labor Economics*, and *Journal of Public Economics*.

 ### Updates